 In the following lines, we are talking about what are the best ways to protect your freelance income in the COVID-19 era.

 If you currently lost your client or feel like it could happen, you need to have some alternative options.
 You can start by scanning your social media networks.
 In addition, joining freelancing platforms can expose you to broader potential employers for free.
 For example:

 - Facebook always offers some groups in a variety of fields and expertise in joining them.

-- Use Tweeter and LinkedIn with the specific hashtag of your relevant expertise.
+- Use Twitter and LinkedIn with the specific hashtag of your relevant expertise.

 - Search on your previous project’s clients lists.
 There are always some clients that are too busy to search for a freelancer through a marketplace.

-- Try to have contact with recruitment agencies who are looking for emergency freelance support.
+- Try to contact recruitment agencies that are looking for emergency freelance support.